PennyLaneAI/pennylane-qiskit/README.rst

     pip install pennylane-qiskit

-To test that the PennyLane Qiskit plugin is working correctly you can run
+To test that the PennyLane-Qiskit plugin is working correctly you can run

 .. code-block:: bash